Monday, August 01, 2016

 The Magisterium is Merciful to the Desires of Feminist Women - But not in the way they want

 I had a helpful insight while I was preparing my presentation on why only men can be priests.
-I discovered the catechesis on the subject should not just include theology and apologetics.
-The question of whether the priesthood should be open to women can be addressed from the reality of mercy.
+I discovered that apologetics on the the question of whether the priesthood should be open to women can be addressed from the reality of mercy rather than from theology.
 The Church approaches the question very mercifully, but not in the way some women would like.

 The Church has a beautiful way of expressing the immense mercy she has for women.
 Many women are anxious about their "roles" in the world.
 Many feel the Church sees them not equal to take up the office of the priesthood.
 But, in reading up Guadium et Spes, the Constitution on the Church in the Modern World, I found that the pastors seek to understand and empathize with the struggles of women.
 They are merciful, but, the truth about the institution of the priesthood for men only, is a truth that cannot change.
-Gaudium et Spes began with the Preface:
+Gaudium et Spes to speaks to the merciful voice of the Magisterium.
+Preface:

 The joys and the hopes, the griefs and the anxieties of the men of this age, especially those who are poor or in any way afflicted, these are the joys and hopes, the griefs and anxieties of the followers of Christ.
 Indeed, nothing genuinely human fails to raise an echo in their hearts.

 They go on further with an empathetic voice:

 Today, the human race is involved in a new stage of history.
 Profound and rapid changes are spreading by degrees around the whole world.
 Triggered by the intelligence and creative energies of man, these changes recoil upon him, upon his decisions and desires, both individual and collective, and upon his manner of thinking and acting with respect to things and to people.
 Hence we can already speak of a true cultural and social transformation, one which has repercussions on man's religious life as well.